 Professor Vikki Boliver, Durham University

 Professor Marie-Pierre Moreau, Anglia Ruskin University

-Dr Richard Waller, UWE Bristol
+Professor Richard Waller, UWE Bristol

 Dr Mark Walmsley, University of East Anglia

 Dr Anna Anthony, HEAT